-This series will take place in the prime universe, not the alternate universe, also known as the 'Kelvin Timeline.'
+This series takes place in the prime universe, not the alternate universe, also known as the 'Kelvin Timeline.'

 James Frain has been selected to join the cast to portray the beloved character Sarek, father of Spock.